UIKA: Fast Universal Head Avatar from Pose-Free Images: Additional Ablation Results

 Thanks to the paradigm of our framework, the model can accept an arbitrary number of input images.
 Although the number of input views during training is limited to $1 \sim 16$ due to VRAM constraints, similar to VGGT~\cite{wang2025vggt}, our model can take more than 16 input images during inference.
 This flexibility enables us to train on monocular video datasets, unlike methods such as Avat3r~\cite{kirschstein2025avat3r} that require a fixed set of four input views and therefore rely exclusively on multi‑view datasets.
 The monocular video dataset VFHQ~\cite{xie2022vfhq} contains approximately 7k identities, which is an order of magnitude larger than existing multi‑view datasets such as NeRSemble‑v2~\cite{kirschstein2023nersemble}, Ava‑256~\cite{ava256}, and RenderMe-360~\cite{pan2024renderme360}, each of which typically includes only a few hundred identities.

 To evaluate the importance of high-quality training data, we prepare two ablated versions.
 One model is only trained on the NeRSemble-v2 dataset, as shown in Fig.~\ref{fig:abla_data_suppl} (b), which can hardly preserve the identity of input images.
 When using both NeRSemble-v2 and a rich-identity dataset VFHQ, the model generalizes better to novel identities, but would collapse in some extreme viewpoint in Fig.~\ref{fig:abla_data_suppl} (c).
-When including our multi-view synthetic data, our model demonstrates superior generalization capability of identity and preserves 3D consistency, as shown in Fig.~\ref{fig:abla_data_suppl} (d).
+When including our multi-view synthetic data, our model demonstrates superior generalization capability of identity as shown in Fig.~\ref{fig:abla_data_suppl} (d).
+As shown in Fig.~\ref{fig:rebuttal_synth}, our model achieves better 3D consistency using our synthetic dataset.